 All votes taken in executive session will be recorded roll call votes, and will become part of the minutes of executive sessions.
 Any votes taken to ratify employment contracts or collective bargaining agreements shall be taken in open session.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

-Updated July 2012